Which Nations Have the Toughest Draws in 2022 FIFA World Cup? - NewsBreak

 Pope in Bahrain: Treatment of prisoners a measure of society

-MANAMA, Bahrain — (AP) — Pope Francis wrapped up the first-ever papal trip to Bahrain on Sunday by encouraging priests and nuns to keep ministering to the Gulf kingdom’s tiny Catholic flock.
-He specifically mentioned its prisoners, saying “the way in which these ‘least ones’ are treated is a measure of the dignity and the hope of a society.”
+Pope Francis is wrapping up the first-ever papal trip to Bahrain by encouraging priests and nuns to keep ministering to the Gulf kingdom's tiny Catholic flock

 Tens of thousands ride bikes on typically busy Dubai highway